iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 Besides, DHG provides ``softmax_then_sum`` aggregation function for neighbor messages aggregation.
 It can normalize the messages from neighbors with ``softmax`` and then sum them to update the center vertex's message.

-Then, the GATConv model can be implamented as follows:
+Then, the GATConv model can be implemented as follows:

 .. code-block:: python